-Our Patients Rising Concierge navigator program is an online, phone and email support service for patients and caregivers.
+Our Patient Helpline navigator program is an online, phone and email support service for patients and caregivers.
 Our professional patient navigators provide direct support and connect clients to local, state and national resources, programs, and services.

 Each week, we highlight patient challenges and how we helped.

 A client reached out to us via our HELP@PatientsRising.org email.
 They said that a hospital had incorrectly stated in the client’s medical record that they had undergone a stent placement.
 When the client noticed this in their record they made a request to fix the medical record.
 The hospital acknowledged the error but said no to fixing the medical record, citing ‘legal limitations’.